Member of the Board of Directors

-When President Bill Clinton visited Northern Ireland in November 1995, Vinca LaFleur helped him find the words to inspire new hope for peace.
+When Bill Clinton made history as the first sitting U.S. president to visit Northern Ireland, Vinca LaFleur helped him find the words to inspire new hope for peace.

 The Financial Times described the president’s speeches as “Ciceronian”; the Times of London called his Belfast keynote address “one of the finest” of his presidency; and The Guardian advised the British prime minister to “hire that man’s speechwriter.”

-A member of the Council on Foreign Relations, Vinca has been published under her own name in The Washington Post, The Boston Globe, Politico, Elle, The New York Observer, and elsewhere; guest lectured to university audiences from American University to BI Norwegian Business School; served as a visiting fellow at the Center for Strategic and International Studies; and collaborated on books with authors including Senator Kamala Harris and former National Security Advisor Anthony Lake.
+Vinca collaborated with Senator Kamala Harris on her New York Times bestseller, The Truths We Hold.
+She has been published under her own name in The Washington Post, The Boston Globe, Politico, Elle, The New York Observer, and elsewhere.
+Vinca is also a leader of West Wing Writers’ workshop practice, helping professional communicators at home and abroad to sharpen their own talents.
+She has guest lectured to university audiences from American University to BI Norwegian Business School; and served as a visiting fellow at the Center for Strategic and International Studies.
 From 1998-2008, she ran her own speechwriting consultancy, Vinca LaFleur Communications.